 Quantum Default Services

-Quantum Default Services is an offshoot of Quantum REO Solutions (QuREOs) which is also known as REO Centric.
+Quantum Default Services is an offshoot of Quantum REO Solutions (QuREOs) that is also known as REO Centric.

 QuREOs was formed in 2007 to address the issues of REO properties and the dysfunctional nature of the relationship between the lenders and the real estate agents who represent them.
-It was determined that the lack of training, accountability and skill in working with buyers was causing the system to degenerate into a system of feeding insider investors and not getting the highest price and best post-foreclosure use for the properties.
-The banks and even to the communities hit with high foreclosure rates were not being served.
+It was determined that the lack of training, accountability and skill in working with buyers was causing the system to degenerate into a system that benefitted insider investors and resulted in not getting the highest price and best post-foreclosure use for the properties.
+As a result, the banks and communities hit with high foreclosure rates were not being equitably served.

 QuREOs created a managed system of working with REO properties.
 The result of that managed system is higher prices for the properties without sacrificing time to contract.
 A side benefit is that the properties were more often sold to consumer homeowners than to investors.